shyn-wang/opus/README.md

 # Opus

 ## Introduction
-Classical music is one of the richest and most rewarding musical genres to listen to, featuring a near endless selection of pieces hailing from distinct stylistic eras that span a combined several hundred years of history.
+Classical music is one of the richest and most rewarding musical genres to listen to, featuring a near-endless selection of pieces hailing from distinct stylistic eras that span a combined several hundred years of history.
 However, it is this same reason that often makes it feel intimidating and unapproachable to newcomers, as there are just so many possible places to start.

-_Opus is a music recommender that aims to introduce people to the world of classical piano through the use of an elo-based ranking system and dynamic matchmaking algorithm to run targeted head-to-head comparisons between different pieces and profile a user's tastes._
+_Opus is a music recommender designed to introduce people to the world of classical piano through the use of an adpative ranking and matchmaking algorithm that conducts A/B testing between different styles of pieces to profile a user's overall preferences._

 ## Using Opus
 When starting a test, users can choose between either an era or composer mode:

-**Era Mode** - a 15 round comparison test identifies a user's preferences for the four major stylistic eras (baroque, classical, romantic, and modern)
+**Era Mode** - a 15-round comparison test that profiles a user's preferences for the four major stylistic eras (baroque, classical, romantic, and modern)

-**Composer Mode** - a 30 round comparison test identifies a user's preferences for eight significant composers (js bach, mozart, beethoven, chopin, liszt, rachmaninoff, scriabin, and debussy)
+**Composer Mode** - a 30-round comparison test that profiles a user's preferences for eight significant composers (js bach, mozart, beethoven, chopin, liszt, rachmaninoff, scriabin, and debussy)

-The comparison test for both modes will present two selected pieces each round alongside a 30-second preview of each, and prompt users to choose the one they prefer.
+The comparison test for both modes will present two selected pieces each round alongside a 30-second preview of each, and prompt users to select the one they prefer.
 For information on the internal logic of the matchmaking and ranking systems, see [Matchmaking/Ranking Algorithm](#matchmakingranking-algorithm).

 At the end of the test, the top-ranked era(s) or composer(s) will be presented to the user as recommended starting points for listening.